John Carpenter's Reel Sites, Real Scary

 We salute the former Bowling Green resident and ‘master of horror’ by sharing “Reel Sites, Real Scary: A John Carpenter Driving Tour.”
 While no movie scenes were filmed in Bowling Green, Carpenter did make numerous area references in a few of his flicks, using local street and community names like the fictitious Warren County- Smiths Grove Sanitarium from where Michael Myers escapes in Halloween.

-Visitors can follow the “Reel Sites, Real Scary” brochure map to 17 different locations around town including the log cabin where Carpenter lived as a boy on Western Kentucky University’s campus, open to the public (Mon.-Fri.
-9 a.m.-5 p.m. when classes are in session).
+Visitors can follow the “Reel Sites, Real Scary” tour to 17 different locations around town including the log cabin where Carpenter lived as a boy on Western Kentucky University’s campus.
+The tour is available here on our site or in a printed brochure format available at information centers around town.

 Other sites on the tour include Russellville Road, Chestnut Street, and the Capitol Arts Center, where Carpenter watched movies as a child.